Undivided Resources

 Instead of “strangers,” we should warn our kids about “tricky people,” who might be someone they know.
 Another reason not to warn children only of “strangers” is that they shouldn’t assume they should trust someone just because they’ve known them for a while.
 According to the FBI, children are increasingly introduced to “tricky people” through the internet and video games, where they can be “cyber-groomed” for long periods of time before they’re asked to meet in person.

-For children with disabilities, the risk of abuse is greater in part because they are exposed to many more adult therapists and caregivers, and need intimate care for longer periods of time.
+For children with disabilities, the risk of abuse is greater in part because they are exposed to many more adult therapists and caregivers, and they need intimate care for longer periods of time.
 They may also be ill-equipped to understand often fairly nuanced differences between care and abusive touch.
 Children whose communication skills are still emerging are particularly vulnerable to being unable to report abuse.

 The statistics are incredibly hard to read, but you should know that an estimated 39–68% of girls and 16–30% of boys with developmental disabilities will be sexually abused before age 18.
 However, research shows that knowledge of sexuality, abuse, and self-protection reduces the risk of sexual abuse — so the good news is there is much we can do to teach our children with disabilities to protect themselves, including assertiveness and social skills training.